 If you're looking to send money from the UK to Nigeria, you'll get the best exchange rate and lowest fees by using an online money transfer service.

-Money transfer services typically offer better rates and lower fees than banks, which means your recipient will receive more nairas for the same amount of dollars.
+Money transfer services typically offer better rates and lower fees than banks, which means your recipient will receive more nairas for the same amount of pounds.

 Need to transfer money to Nigeria from the UK?